India considers moving WTO against US over withdrawal of import sops

 According to Federation of Indian Export Organisations (FIEO) President Ganesh Kumar Gupta has said that the US decision to withdraw duty benefits will have a impact on few domestic sectors such as processed food, leather, plastic, and engineering goods.
 The other sectors that were enjoying the duty benefits include building material and tiles; hand tools (spanners, wrenches, drilling equipments); engineering goods such as spark ignition, turbines and pipes, parts of generators, cycles; made-ups (pillow and cushion covers); and women's woven dresses, he has said.

-India has said that the US government's move to withdraw duty concessions will not have a significant impact on exports to America as the benefits amount to only about $190 million annually.The bilateral trade between the countries has increased to $74.5 billion in 2017-18 from $64.5 billion in 2016-17.
-The US is one of the few countries with which India has a trade surplus, which stood $21 billion in 2017-18.
+India has said that the US government's move to withdraw duty concessions will not have a significant impact on exports to America as the benefits amount to only about USD 190 million annually.The bilateral trade between the countries has increased to USD 74.5 billion in 2017-18 from USD 64.5 billion in 2016-17.
+The US is one of the few countries with which India has a trade surplus, which stood USD 21 billion in 2017-18.